lydell/elm-app-url/docs/details.md

 ## Query parameter parsing

-See [Plus and space] for the specification the below follows.
+See [Plus and space] for the specification for the below.

 - `?=foo` results in `Dict.singleton "" [ "foo" ]`.
 In other words, the empty string is a valid key name.
 (So is only whitespace, by the way.)
 - `?a&b=` results in `Dict.fromList [ ( "a", [ "" ] ), ( "b", [ "" ] ) ]`.
 In other words, a missing equals sign and an equals sign followed by nothing are both parsed as having the empty string as value.